Glyn Hodges: Coaching career

 Glyn then rejoined his former boss, Mark Hughes, as Blackburn Reserve team manager.
 In July 2008 Glyn announced he was to leave Blackburn Rovers whereupon, after a month of delays, he followed Hughes to Manchester City, being appointed again in the role of Reserve Team Manager.
 However, he became unemployed on 19 December 2009 when Mark Hughes and his complete backroom staff were relieved of their duties at the club.

 Glyn subsequently spent a brief spell at Leeds United as a coach before re-joining Mark Hughes as First team coach at Fulham in October 2010.
 He then worked at Queens Park Rangers and on 2 July 2013 he joined Stoke City as under-21 coach.
 He left Stoke in January 2018.

 On 4 December 2018, he joined Wally Downes as AFC Wimbledon's assistant manager.
 On 25 September 2019, he took over the management of the first team on a temporary basis following the suspension of Downes who had been charged by the FA for betting misconduct.
 This appointment became permanent on 23 October 2019.
 Hodges left the role on 30 January 2021 following a home loss to their bitter rivals, MK Dons.

 On 29 January 2022, he joined the coaching staff at League One side Doncaster Rovers, alongside manager Gary McSheffrey and assistant Frank Sinclair.
 He became assistant manager at Bradford City in February 2022.

+Having followed Hughes once again to Carlisle United, he departed the club in June 2025 due to family commitments.